tdesire/genius-bot/README.md

 ## Tech Stack Details
 LyricsGenius:

-   Backend python API wrapper that uses the Genius Web API to scrap music data from the Genius.com website.
+   Backend python API wrapper that uses the Genius Web API to scrape music data from the Genius.com website.

    LyricsGenius uses the following frameworks/libraries: